ztyyLV/web-twain-docs/about/resources.md

 * [Official installer](https://www.dynamsoft.com/Downloads/WebTWAIN_Download.aspx)

 > With this option, you get a package meant for developers to evaluate the library.
-When the package is installed, you get all the [resources files]({{site.about}}faqs.html#what-are-the-resources-files), documentation and samples for the library.
+When the package is installed, you get all the [resources files]({{site.about}}faqs.html#what-are-the-resources-files) as well as samples, etc. for the library.
 If you are evaluating the software, you also get a 30-day free trial to use the library.

 * [NPM package](https://www.npmjs.com/package/dwt)